 At every stop in China, someone from the Hebrew Immigrant Aid Society (HIAS) would greet the small group headed by Joseph Diamant.
 HIAS was founded in a storefront in lower Manhattan in 1881 with the purpose of helping Jewish immigrants fleeing pogroms in Eastern Europe.
 As the years passed, the persecution continued and refugees sought sanctuary, HIAS established outposts around the globe.

 “And they would give us money for food, and tell us a place to stay,” Evelyn remembered in the OJMCHE interview.
 “Whether it was a nice hotel or a gymnasium floor or whatever, but we had somewhere to stay.”

 In Dalian, Evelyn said her mother spotted a house where a European family was living.
 Fritzi looked wistfully at the family’s grand chandelier and linen tablecloth, wondering if she would ever again enjoy the luxuries she had taken for granted in Vienna.

 Next came Kobe, Japan, where the families awaited the Japanese ship that would take them at last to the United States.
 They sailed in August, 1940, one of the last Japanese ships to sail to North America before the Japanese attack on Pearl Harbor.

 The voyage was dreadful.
 Their quarters, such as they were, were on the ship’s lowest deck, “like steerage,” according to Evelyn.
-They slept on the floor and were already suffering from seasickness when a typhoon hit.
+They slept in small bunks and were already suffering from seasickness when a typhoon hit.
 Only her father and two other male passengers escaped the wretched nausea.

 In Seattle, the Diamants and the Fells were given the choice between settling in San Francisco or Portland.
 They chose the smaller city, figuring there would be more opportunities.
 Besides, they had looked at a map, and the Cascade Range reminded them of the Austrian Alps.